awsdocs/amazon-transcribe-developer-guide/doc_source/streaming-websocket.md

    }
    ```

-1. To start the session, create a pre\-signed URL in the following format\.
+1. To start the session, create a presigned URL in the following format\.
 Line breaks have been added for readability\.

    ```
    GET wss://transcribestreaming.us-west-2.amazonaws.com:8443/stream-transcription-websocket?